Central Rada: Central Council General Assemblies

 In general, the Ukrainian Central Council General Assembly was built as a parliamentary session from the very beginning copying procedures of the Russian State Duma.
 The Ukrainian Central Council was divided by party factions that in need formed blocks.
 They were submitting interpolations (inquiries).
 There also existed various parliamentary commissions: some on a permanent basis, others – situationally to address any urgent need.
 During discussions of some complicated issues, there were created conciliatory commissions.
 As a rule, decisions were made by simple majority of votes.
 Despite all their high powers, the general assembly appeared to be an inefficient institution.
 About organic deficiencies of their work testifies number of documents and, in particular, the very session protocols such as outbreaks of political emotions, demagoguery and populism over a constructive policy.
 Selected sessions were protesting in nature transforming in verbal battles of numerous party factions.

 Central Council Committee (Minor Council)

 The Mala Rada (also called the Small, Little or Minor Council) was the Central Executive Committee of the Central Rada.
-It was created in April 1917 and consisted of 19 members: M. Hrushevsky (chairman), S. Yefremov and V. Vynnychenko - deputy chairmen, members - Baranovsky, Boyko, Zaporozhets, Koval, Kosiv, Connor-Vilinska, Kryzhanovsky,Mirna,Nikovsky, Odynets,Prokopovych, Stasiuk, Starytska-Chernyakhivska, Sadovsky, Chykalenko and Khrystyuk.
+It was created in April 1917 and consisted of 19 members: M. Hrushevsky (chairman), S. Yefremov and V. Vynnychenko as deputy chairmen, Baranovsky, Boiko, Zaporozhets, Koval, Kosiv, Connor-Vilinska, Kryzhanovsky, Mirna, Nikovsky, Odynets, Prokopovych, Stasiuk, Starytska-Cherniakhivska, Sadovsky, Chykalenko and Khrystiuk as members.
 The elected Chairman of the Small Council was Hrushevsky who also held the position in addition to his role as Chairman of the Central Rada.
 His deputies were Vynnychenko and Yefremov.

-All important matters of state were addressed at meetings of the Mala Rada in the first instance and later any legislation were to be ratified in a plenum of the Central Rada.
+All important matters of state were addressed at meetings of the Mala Rada in the first instance and later any legislation were to be ratified in a plenum session of the Central Rada.